hristog/hristog.github.io/src/entries/friends_screen_time_analysis.md

 [^pair_formation]: The notion of a pair here, however, is relatively vague, given the quintessentially fluent nature of interactions taking place within the context of a sitcom environment.
 [^char_pairs]: Of course, this is by no means an estimate of amount of intra-pair interaction between said characters.
-It should be thought of more as a sort of ranking, based on character importance, corresponding the particular period of the timeline of the TV series.
+It should be thought of more as a sort of ranking, based on character importance or reputation, corresponding the particular period of the timeline of the TV series.
 [^jman_channie]: At this point, the average die-hard fan of the show is probably reminded of quintessential moments like Joey's _"No more J-man and Channie's"_
 [line][jman_channie], after Chandler informed Joey he'd been moving out to live together with Monica.